crossanova/Java/Student Evaluation/README.md

-Student Evaluation is a set of three files, two of which a packages (Student & Marks) and the other one (Result) is the main file which contains the driver function.
+Student Evaluation is a set of three files, two of which are packages (Student & Marks) and the other one (Result) is the main file which contains the driver function.

 To use this project